 While most everyone has heard of first degree, type I, type II, and complete AV-block, comparatively few people recognize 2:1 AV-block as a valid rhythm diagnosis in its own right.
 That’s a shame, because 2:1 AV-block is a rather interesting finding.
 To understand why, consider the following dilemma:

-- Type I AV-block presents with progressively increasing PR-intervals until a P-wave is blocked
+- Type I AV-block presents with PR-intervals that progressively lengthen until a P-wave is blocked

 - What do you do, however, when every-other P-wave is blocked?

 It’s not a problem you really think about until you first run into it.